Will-Griffiths-Ireland/Journee/README.md

 * Full encrption of all user journal and profile information
 * Ability to search users based on their description words
-* Ability to follow other users and have a dedicated page view of their pages
+* Ability to follow other users and have a dedicated page view of their pages, while keeping the experince passive and unintrusive

 ## Credits & Acknowlegements

-* Boot strap docs
-* Django docs
+* Code Institues Learning Material
+* [Daisy McGirr's](https://www.youtube.com/@IonaFrisbee) really relaxed and informative tutorials
+* [Tech With Tim's](https://www.youtube.com/@TechWithTim) huge catalog of really easy to digest tutorials